 Is there truly a Very, Very, Very Fine House?
 Or will you be left Whistling Dixie?

 Overwhelming is an understatement, huh?

 We get it.
 We’ve sung the songs, too.

-Are there specifics things you can look for?
+Are there specific things you can look for at the assisted living facility?
 Yes.
 So when you take a tour, take note of this Top Hits Countdown.
 In no time at all, you’ll see their True Colors Shining Through.

 #8 Don’t Worry, Be Happy